camunda/camunda-docs-manual/content/reference/rest/history/task/get-task-report.md

 ---

 Retrieves a report of completed tasks.
-The report contains a list of task/process definition keys and the count of how many tasks where completed for the specified key in a given period.
-When the report type is set to <code>duration</code>
+When the report type is set to <code>count</code>, the report contains a list of task/process definition keys and the count of how many tasks where completed for the specified key in a given period.
-the report contains a minimum, maximum and average duration value of all completed task instances in a given period.
+When the report type is set to <code>duration</code>, the report contains a minimum, maximum and average duration value of all completed task instances in a given period.

 # Method